phpDocumentor/fig-standards/proposed/phpdoc.md

   identify class/interface/trait members and re-apply the principles of the FQCN to Interfaces, Traits, Functions and global Constants.

-  The following notations can be used per type of "Structural Element":
+  The following notations can be used per type of Structural Element:

   *Namespace*:      `\My\Space`
   *Function*:       `\My\Space\myFunction()`